DED9

 In another view, Redis is an excellent choice for implementing a highly available in-memory cache to reduce data access latency, increase throughput, and reduce the load from a database and relational or NoSQL application.

 Redis can deliver frequently requested tasks in sub-millisecond response times, allowing you to easily scale for higher loads without incurring more expensive overhead, storing query results in the database, persistent session storage, web page caching, and object caching.
-Common uses such as images, files, and cloud data are all popular examples of storage with Redis.
+Typical uses, such as images, files, and cloud data, are popular examples of storage with Redis.

 Chat, messaging, and queuing

-Redis supports Pub/Sub with pattern matching and a variety of data structures such as lists, sorted sets, and hashes; This also allows Redis to support high-performance chat rooms, real-time comment streams, social media feeds, and server-to-server communication.
+Redis supports Pub/Sub with pattern matching and various data structures such as lists, sorted sets, and hashes; This also allows Redis to support high-performance chat rooms, real-time comment streams, social media feeds, and server-to-server communication.
 The Redis List data structure makes it easy to implement a lightweight queue.

-Lists offer to block functionality, making them suitable for a variety of applications that require a trusted message broker or a circular list.
+Lists offer block functionality, making them suitable for various applications that require a trusted message broker or a circular list.

 Game scoreboards

-Redis is a popular choice among game developers looking to build real-time leaderboards, simply use the Redis Sorted Set data structure, which provides element uniqueness while maintaining a sorted list based on users’ scores; Creating a real-time ranking list is as easy as updating a user’s score every time it changes.
+Redis is a popular choice among game developers looking to build real-time leaderboards.
+The Redis Sorted Set data structure provides element uniqueness while maintaining a sorted list based on users’ scores.
+Creating a real-time ranking list is as easy as updating a user’s score every time it changes.

 You can also use sorted collections to manage time series data using timestamps as points.